-- 4.2.1 There are two AQMAs in West Berkshire.
+4.2.1 There are two AQMAs in West Berkshire.
 Both are due to road traffic and exceed the Annual Mean NO2 objective.
-Newbury AQMA also exceeds the one-hour NO2 objective: - A339/A343 ("Burger King") Roundabout and the adjoining Greenham Road in Newbury - A4 (Chapel Street) in Thatcham
+Newbury AQMA also exceeds the one-hour NO2 objective:

-4.2.2 West Berkshire's 2020 Air Quality Annual Status Report recognises key elements in the LTP that can contribute towards improving air quality in the district by making the bus more attractive and reducing car usage.
+- A339/A343 ("Burger King") Roundabout and the adjoining Greenham Road in Newbury - A4 (Chapel Street) in Thatcham - 4.2.2 West Berkshire's 2022 Air Quality Annual Status Report recognises key elements in the LTP that can contribute towards improving air quality in the district by making the bus more attractive and reducing car usage.
 These are more frequent and reliable bus services with modern low or zero emission buses.
-In July 2019, the Council unanimously declared a climate emergency and sought to reach a net carbon position by 2030.
+In July 2019, the Council unanimously declared a climate emergency, which has been upgraded to a climate and ecological emergency in 2023.
 In particular, the Council acknowledged the importance of sustainable transport.